 Of course, there were peer-to-peer accommodation sites like Couchsurfing, which started back in 2004, where you could find a sofa to sleep on for free somewhere in the world, and in most cases that host would show you around and serve as a local guide.

-Site that facilitate direct connections with friendly locals around the world, who had no special qualifications but just wanted to show you their city or town, took a lot longer to take off.
+Sites that facilitate direct connections with friendly locals around the world, who had no special guiding qualifications but just wanted to show you their city or town, took a lot longer to take off.

 The motto of the Founder/CEO Gloria Molins, “You only truly know a place when you know its people”, succinctly summed up our own philosophy, and one of the world’s greatest chefs Ferran Adrià was a partner/investor.
 They were all points working in their favour, as far as we were concerned.